Ignacia del Espíritu Santo: Constitution of the congregation

-After about 42 years from her taking up the life of a religious, in 1726, Ignacia wrote a set of rules for her religious group, finalized constitutions for a congregation, and submitted this to the Archdiocesan Chancery Office of Manila for ecclesiastical approbation, which the Fiscal Provisor of Manila formally granted in 1732, along with the rules in use among other religious women.
-Ignacia, now 69 years old, decided to resign as mother superior of the congregation, and lived as an ordinary member until her death at 85 on September 10, 1748.
-She died after receiving Holy Communion at the altar rail of the old Jesuit Church of San Ignacio in Intramuros.
+In 1726, some 42 years after she adopted religious life, Ignacia wrote a set of rules for her religious group, finalized constitutions for a congregation, and submitted this to the Archdiocesan Chancery Office of Manila for ecclesiastical approbation.
+The Fiscal Provisor of Manila formally granted these in 1732, along with the rules in use among other religious women.
+Ignacia, then 69 years old, resigned as mother superior of her congregation, and lived as an ordinary member until her death aged 85 on September 10, 1748.
+She died after receiving Holy Communion at the altar rail of San Ignacio Church in Intramuros.

-After her death in 1748, the Archbishop of Manila Reverend Pedro de la Santísima Trinidad Martínez de Arizala, OFM, paid homage to the growing religious group of his archdiocese in his writings.
-He wrote:
+After her death in 1748, Archbishop of Manila Reverend Pedro de la Santísima Trinidad Martínez de Arizala, OFM, paid homage to the growing religious group she left behind:

 They live in community with great edification to the whole city and contributing to the common good.
 They are clothed in blackcotton tunic and mantle.
 They attend daily Mass at the Jesuit church where they also frequent the sacraments....
 They do not observe cloister and they support themselves partly through the work of their hands and partly by the charity of pious people.

-In May 1768, the Royal Decree of King Charles III of Spain on the Suppression of the Jesuits reached Manila.
-It was later implemented with the approval of Pope Clement XIV, which was a blow to Ignacia's group as the Jesuit priests were expelled from the Philippines and deported to Spain and Italy.
-But her group carried on.
+In May 1768, the Royal Decree of King Charles III of Spain suppressing of the Jesuits had reached Manila.
+It was later implemented with the approval of Pope Clement XIV, and was a blow to Ignacia's group as the Jesuit priests ministering to them were expelled from the Philippines and deported to Spain and Italy.

 Pontifical approval

-On July 31, 1906, the American Archbishop of Manila Jeremiah James Harty assisted the religious sisters in the canonical erection of Mother Ignacia's congregation, which was previously postponed in the filing of 1732 due to an incorrect process of petitioning to Rome.
-On March 17, 1907, Pope Pius X promulgated the Decretum Laudis (English: Decree of Praise) in favour of the congregation's Rules and Constitutions.
-The Decree of Approbation was granted by Pope Pius XI on March 24, 1931, which made it a Congregation of Pontifical right.
-On September 10, 1948 (the 200th anniversary of the death of Mother Ignacia del Espíritu Santo), Pope Pius XII issued the Decree of Definitive Papal Approbation of the Constitutions.
+On July 31, 1906, the Archbishop of Manila, Jeremiah James Harty, assisted the religious sisters in the canonical erection of the congregation founded by Ignacia del Espíritu Santo.
+The erection had been postponed in filing in 1732 due to an incorrect process of petition to Rome.
+On March 17, 1907, Pope Pius X promulgated the Decretum Laudis ("Decree of Praise") in favour of the congregation's rules and constitutions.
+The decree of approbation was granted by Pope Pius XI on March 24, 1931, which made it a congregation of Pontifical right.
+On September 10, 1948, Pope Pius XII issued the decree of definitive papal approbation of the constitutions.